SymfonyCasts/symfony7/sfcasts/outline/outline.md

   - Now we can just write plain passwords in the fixtures, and it will be hashed automatically
   - But you know what, let's add login/logout buttons in the header of our template
 - Open `base.html.twig` template
+  - We need a logout link for users, because they don't see dev's logout link in WDT
   - Add Logout link with `path('app_logout')`
   - Below add Login link with `path('app_login')`
   - But we need to show either one or another depends on whether logged-in user or no